priyalgupta24/Lung-Inflammation-Detection/README.md

 a batch size of 16.

 ## Plan Of Work
 We have trained various models on our kaggle dataset like CNN, Resnet-50, VGG16, etc. For this purpose we have used kaggle notebooks which are attached along with the code.
-Then we compared and analysed their accuracies to predict the best model.
+Then we compared and analysed their accuracies to determine the highest accuracy model.